SrSupp/Helene_electronics/README.md

 The 1st axis is equipped with an external magnetic encoder due to lack of space.
 All other axes have enough space so that the board can be mounted directly above the required magnet.

 # Folder structure
 The boards are located in the folder "pcb".
 Here you will find the board for the external encoder and the motor control board.
 The source code for the boards can be found in the "code" folder.
-Stored there are the PlatformIO projects for the ROS Serial Slave (LCR_ESP_Master) and the other boards connected via CAN (LCR_ESP_Slave).
+Stored there are the PlatformIO projects for the ROS Serial Slave (Helene_ESP_Master) and the other boards connected via CAN (Helene_ESP_Slave).
+In the pcb folder there are two additional optional boards, the end effector board and a H-bridge with voltage converter.
+The end effector board has its own ESP32 with an ADC for measuring load cells.
+Furthermore, two outputs for servos are provided, so that grippers with integrated force measurement can be realized.
+The H-bridge is connected via the expansion ports on the boards and can drive motors up to 3A at 5V.
+It does not have its own microcontroller.

 # System structure of the robot arm
  <a href="url"><img src="pictures/system.PNG" width="100%"></a>